-As we age, many of us will likely be a good candidate for using a walker.
+As we age, many of us will likely become good candidates for using a walker.
 That said, walkers aren’t reserved only for aging people.
 In fact, while thousands of people 65 and older use walkers, age isn’t the sole factor for determining whether a person needs one.

-Walkers are designed for anyone who needs assistance with stability, balance, and/or range of motion issues.
+Walkers are designed for anyone who needs assistance with stability, balance, or range of motion issues.

 You've likely watched people who look like they're doing great at living life with a walker.
 They probably didn't start out that way!